 What the sponsor needs to bring:

-(a) Two small loaves of challah (you can find challah at: Giant Eagle, Whole Foods, and Trader Joe's); the challahs do not have to be kosher.
+(a) Two small loaves of challah (here's the answer to 'why two loaves?).
+You can find challah at: Giant Eagle, Whole Foods, and Trader Joe's.
+The challahs do not have to be kosher.

 (c) Beverages, such as flavored, carbonated water, colas, juices.
 Bet Tikvah will provide ice for the drinks and the wine/grape juice.